 - Do not use the UTD monogram to create your own logos.
 University lockups issued by the Office of Communications are the only allowed logos for use by official University entities.

-If possible, the monogram, emblem and wordmark should appear in flame orange.
-If flame orange cannot be used, black or white may be used.
+If possible, the monogram, emblem and wordmark should appear in UT Dallas orange.
+If UT Dallas orange cannot be used, black or white may be used.
 The two-color versions may only be used on a white background.

 The monograms may be used on select colored backgrounds as illustrated below and on photography that provides adequate contrast to the logo.